nicocardiel/indexf/docs/description.rst

-   Wavelengths in *indexdef.dat* in most indices are given in the air (except for those in the near-IR, like the D_CO; note however that the near-IR indices defined by Eftekhari et al. 2021 are given in the air).
+   Wavelengths in *indexdef.dat* in most indices are given in the air (except for those in the near-IR, like the D_CO; note however that the near-IR indices defined by :cite:`Eftekhari2021` are given in the air).
    If your spectra have
    been reduced using a wavelength calibration in vacuum, you can handle this by setting the parameter ``vacuum`` to 1, 2 or 3 when running the program